How To Make Money On eBay: Get Started In 40 min (+ expert advice)

 Step 6: Fulfill your eBay sale

 Its really, really important to get those good seller ratings, even if youre not quitting your day job.
 Fulfillment means being a reliable seller, packager, and shipper, and getting the item to your buyer ASAP.

 5 expert tips for selling on eBay

 Its easy to be skeptical about something like this I know we were.

 Susan and I are both fans of Big Wins.
 That means aggressively cutting costs, optimizing our spending, and earning more.

 But does earning more apply to eBay?

-That’s why Susan and I asked IWT readers who’ve made more than $1,000 on eBay to share how they did it.
-We took our learnings and distilled them down to five key insights that’ll help you earn thousands on the website.
+Thats why Susan and I asked IWT readers whove made more than $1,000 on eBay to share how they did it.
+We took our learnings and distilled it down to five key insights thatll help you earn thousands on the website.

 Here are the 5 best tips to make money on eBay in order of importance:

-- Use excellent pictures (and many of them)
+- Use really good pictures (and a lot of them)